wp-plugins/newsletter/readme.txt

 == Frequently Asked Questions ==

-See the [Newsletter FAQ](http://www.satollo.net/plugins/newsletter/newsletter-faq) or the [Newsletter Forum](http://www.satollo.net/forums) to ask for help.
+See the [Newsletter FAQ](http://www.thenewsletterplugin.com/plugins/newsletter/newsletter-faq) or the [Newsletter Forum](http://www.thenewsletterplugin.com/forums) to ask for help.

-For documentation start from [Newsletter official page](http://www.satollo.net/plugins/newsletter).
+For documentation start from [Newsletter documentation](http://www.thenewsletterplugin.com/plugins/newsletter/newsletter-documentation).

-Thank you, Stefano Lissa (Satollo).
+Thank you, The Newsletter Team

 == Screen shots ==

 No screen shots are available at this time.

 == Changelog ==

+= 3.6.6 =

+* Added a cron monitor
+* Added a xmas theme
+* Fixed the opt-in mode for wordpress registsred users
+* Fixed the noticies
+* Fixed somes styles
+* Added the direct newsletter edit for themes without options
+* Header changed
+* Fixed all links to refer the new site www.thenewsletterplugin.com
+* Fixed the newsletter editor default style

 = 3.6.5 =